Whatsapp Icon

 Ovarian Cancer

 Ovarian cancer directly affects the ovaries, which are responsible for producing eggs and hormones such as estrogen and progesterone.
-These hormones regulate the menstrual cycle, and any imbalance caused by ovarian tumors can lead to irregular periods, heavy bleeding, or even absence of menstruation.
+These hormones regulate the menstrual cycle, and any imbalance caused by ovarian tum can lead to irregular periods, heavy bleeding, or even the absence of menstruation.
 Early detection through awareness of changes in the menstrual cycle can be life-saving.

 Uterine Cancer